terrysahaidak/react-native-gallery-toolkit/README.md

 npm i --save react-native-gallery-toolkit
 ```

-> Also, you need to install [react-native-reanimated@alpha.6](https://github.com/software-mansion/react-native-reanimated) (then new 2 version) and [react-native-gesture-handler](https://github.com/software-mansion/react-native-gesture-handler), and follow their installation instructions.
+> Also, you need to install [react-native-reanimated@alpha.7](https://github.com/software-mansion/react-native-reanimated) (then new 2 version) and [react-native-gesture-handler](https://github.com/software-mansion/react-native-gesture-handler), and follow their installation instructions.

-Expo is not currently supported because it doesn't support Reanimated 2.
+Expo is not currently supported because this library uses the latest version of Reanimated 2 (expo supports right now only alpha.6.1).

-**Important!**

-There is a bug in *react-native-reanimated@alpha.6* that causes gesture event handlers to reattach on each render.
-You can apply [this patch](./Example/patches/react-native-reanimated+2.0.0-alpha.6.patch) to workaround it.

 ## Standalone gallery